luanbalbi/javascript30/README.md

 Day 4 completed!
 It wasn't a project exactly.
 It was some great array excercises with map(), reduce(), filter() and sort().
 <br>To check it out: https://luanbalbi-javascript30.glitch.me/Day04-Array_Cardio_Day_1/

+Day 5: I learned a little bit about flex panels and how to make transitions using JavaScript.
+<br>To check it out: https://luanbalbi-javascript30.glitch.me/Day05-Flex_Panel_Gallery/